 Students in the Department of Biological Sciences may be eligible for a number of scholarship opportunities.
 Most of these scholarships are applied to through the BeachScholarships system.

 The following scholarships are available.
-Deadline to apply is March 2, 2020.
+Deadline to apply is March 7, 2021 (extended).
 Please see individual scholarships for eligibility criteria.

 Handloser Graduate Tuition Grant Program in Marine Biology For Entering Graduate Students